Back to the Lit World

 “In essence, a transplant marks the beginning of yet another sort of chronic condition that can extend to the end of oneʼs life…They risk an onslaught of infections, where even a common cold might evolve into pneumonia and land them in the hospital.”

-Douglasʼ body is of course, a coexistence of bodies, of both his and his donorʼs, and his survival is in part dependent on the community of health workers suggested in these works.
-In a final photographic collage, shot against a backdrop infused with sunshine, Douglas superimposes his hands proffering a shiny, glass kidney, Intruder (2016) against a background of sand dunes that support and encroach upon classical ruins of statues and columns – reminiscent of the poem, Ozymandias (1818) by Percy Bysshe Shelley,
+Willoughby’s body is of course, a coexistence of bodies, of both her and her donorʼs, and her survival is in part dependent on the community of health workers suggested in these works.
+In a final photographic collage, shot against a backdrop infused with sunshine, Willoughby superimposes her hands proffering a shiny, glass kidney, Intruder (2016) against a background of sand dunes that support and encroach upon classical ruins of statues and columns – reminiscent of the poem, Ozymandias (1818) by Percy Bysshe Shelley,

 ʻMy name is Ozymandias, king of kings: Look on my works, ye Mighty, and despair!ʼ Nothing beside remains.
 Round the decay Of that colossal wreck, boundless and bare The lone and level sands stretch far away.”